800-590-7850 Order your digital prints

 Photoshop- Flatten your image and send us RGB tif files, set up to actual size and at 72-100 dpi resolution.
 LZW compression on tif files is lossless and will make them smaller when you upload them.
 If you have control over the color profile associated with the file, use sRGB.
 Some photoshop effects do not survive flattening, and you can send us the psd file if needed.

 If you really want to send us a jpg, make it the highest quality you can.
-The lower quality jpg you make, the less vibrant the color.
+The lower quality jpg you make, the less vibrant the color will be on your final presentation poster.

 InDesign- Package your file for output and zip or stuff the file.
 We really like pdf's from InDesign!